kernoeb/docker-docsify-pdf/README.md

 ## Troubleshooting

+The order (**alphabetical**) of JavaScript files is important for some libraries like [Docsify-Latex](https://scruel.github.io/docsify-latex/#/).

+> From Docsify-Latex documentation : "You should put docsify-latex plugin script below docsify and display engine scripts, because plugin script depends on them."

+---

 If you have this error : `System limit for number of file watchers reached` or `Error: EMFILE: too many open files` :

 ```